Use of copula to model within-study association in bivariate meta-analysis of binomial data at the aggregate level a Bayesian approach and application to surrogate endpoint evaluation: Simulation study

-The between study correlation is the main parameter of interest in this paper as it quantifies the study level association between the treatment effects on the surrogate endpoint and the final outcome.
-Figure 1 shows the performance measures for the estimate of between-study correlation $\widehat{\rho}_b$.
-It can be seen that when the mean true baseline effects on the first $\eta_{1}$ and the second outcome $\eta_{2}$ were 0 (left hand side (LHS) plots), BRMA and BRMA-BC models performed very similarly in terms of their average accuracy, coverage and RMSEs regardless of the sample size.
-As they both take into account the within-study association, there was no difference in their performance across the different strengths of within-study associations.
-On the other hand, when within-study association was moderate or strong, BRMA-IB was on average the least accurate method resulting also in slightly higher RMSEs and under-coverage compared to the other two methods.
-Concerning the effect of study sample size, the smaller was the sample size the higher were the average biases and RMSEs were across all methods.
+Figure 3 presents the bias of $\widehat{\rho}_{b}$ averaged over the 1000 replications along with the coverage probabilities of the 95\% CrIs of $\rho_b$ and RMSE of the posterior median of between-study correlation $\widehat{\rho}_b$ across the 12 scenarios.
+It can be seen that when the average proportions of events on the first and the second outcome were 0.5 (first column, LHS, RHS plots), BRMA and BRMA-BC models performed very similarly across all three performance measures (bias, coverage, RMSE) regardless of the study size (large or small).
+Specifically, there was no difference in their performance across the different strengths of within-study associations, as both methods account for them.
+On the other hand, when within-study association was moderate (with small study size) or strong, BRMA-IB was on average the least accurate method resulting in, on average, higher biases, RMSEs and under-coverage compared to the other two methods.
+Concerning the effect of study sample size, in the set of scenarios with small study size, the average biases and RMSEs were substuntially higher compared to the scenarios with large study size across all methods.

-When the proportions of events were approximately 95\% (middle plots), BRMA-BC and BRMA-IB methods outperformed BRMA model across all scenarios regardless of the sample size.
-BRMA model underestimated significantly $\rho_{b}$ in particular when the arm sample size was small ($N=80$) resulting in on average the lowest accuracy of the estimates and highest RMSEs.
-Additionally, in this set of scenarios (middle plots), BRMA-BC was more accurate compared to BRMA-IB when the within-study association was moderate or strong resulting in coverages closer to 95\%.
+When the average proportions of events were 0.95 (second column, LHS and RHS plots), BRMA-BC and BRMA-IB methods outperformed BRMA model across all scenarios regardless of the study size.
+BRMA model substantially underestimated the between-studies correlation $\rho_{b}$ in particular when the study size was small.
+In the set of scenarios where the study size was large and the within-study association was moderate or strong BRMA-BC was more accurate compared to BRMA-IB resulting also in coverages closer to 95\%.
 On the other hand the RMSEs of BRMA-BC were higher than RMSEs of BRMA-IB.
-This implies that despite BRMA-BC gave on average less biased estimates, the variance of the estimates was larger compared to BRMA-IB.
-The estimate of the between study correlation of BRMA-IB was upward biased when $N=300$ and some under-coverage was also observed when the within-study association was strong.
+This implies that the standard error of the estimates of BRMA-BC was larger compared to those obtained form BRMA-IB despite being on average less biased across the 1000 replications (i.e. posterior medians were more dispersed around the true value).
+The estimate of the between-studies correlation of BRMA-IB was upwardly biased when the study size was large and some under-coverage was also observed when the within-study association was strong i.e., BRMA-IB produces overly optimistic 95\% CrIs of the between-studies correlation.